 Broadly speaking, discretionary spending is any expense that is not required to cover basic, essential needs.
+That means it’s a broad category, and can differ greatly from one individual or couple to the next.
 It can be contrasted with mandatory spending, which is required to ensure that you live a healthy and safe lifestyle.

 At its very basic level, discretionary spending includes “wants,” but mandatory spending items are “needs.”
-Potential examples of discretionary spending that you might see in retirement include things like:
+Common discretionary spending examples that you might see in retirement include things like: